-The Abu Dhabi Grand Prix 2019 marks the final race of the 2019 Formula One Season.
-Lewis Hamilton has already wrapped up the 2019 driver’s championship, his sixth world championship in total.
-This weekend’s race will be held at the Yas Marina Circuit, as has been the case since 2009.
+The Abu Dhabi Grand Prix usually marks the final race of the Formula One Season.
+The race is traditionally held at the Yas Marina Circuit, as has been the case since 2009.

 Since then, it has been a regular feature in the Formula One World Championship.
 Abu Dhabi has played host to a few championship showdowns in recent years.
-Unfortunately, this time it is not the case
+Most memorable races include the 2010, 2014 and 2016 races.

 |Sebastian Vettel||Germany||2009,2010, 2013|